 Activating Our Prior Knowledge on Penguins

-We started with a with a KWL interactive anchor chart to get our brains moving.
+We started with a KWL interactive anchor chart to get our brains moving.

 I gave each student one sticky note and had them write facts that they already knew about Penguins…